-We drove round Upper Galilee, the Hula Lake, the Jordan River and a few hidden caves and brooks the average eye would never find.
-I got up to 80km/h in my race with our guide, and definitely could’ve beaten him, if I was just a touch more competitive.
+I got up to 80km/h in my race with our guide and definitely could’ve beaten him if I was just a touch more competitive.
 Which I’m not.

 As you can see from my little film, I was filthy and covered in dust by the end, but happy and feeling free.

 The Dead Sea is famous as the Earth’s lowest place on land, it’s also famous for where you can float on top of the Dead Sea waters as they’re so salty, they’re buoyant.